-Chandrika is a News Editor at CNN Digital, a writer/producer for CNN Domestic shows, a planning producer at CNN International and an assignment editor at CNN International.
+Chandrika is a News Editor at CNN Digital, a writer/producer for CNN Domestic shows, a planning producer at CNN International and has worked as an assignment editor at CNN.

-Chandrika has been part of CNN since 2000, when she joined CNN International full time as a senior writer and line producer.
-She was in the control room producing a two-hour show when the statue of Saddam Hussein fell in Baghdad in April 2003.
+She has been with CNN since 2000, when she joined CNN International as a full time producer and senior writer.
+She was in the control room producing a two-hour show during the Iraq war when the statue of Saddam Hussein fell in Baghdad in April 2003.
 She briefly anchored 'World Report' at CNN International.
-Chandrika took a leave of absence in 2011 to go back to school, and is now back at CNN working in several departments.
+She took a one-year leave of absence to head back to school in 2011, and is now back at CNN working across several departments.

-News & Documentary Emmy in 2013 for the Israel/Gaza conflict and coverage of the war in Syria; Peabody Award in 2010 for the coverage of the Gulf Oil Spill, in 2008 for the Presidential Elections, and in 2005 for Hurricane Katrina; and a DuPont-Columbia Award in 2006 for the Tsunami in South Asia.
+During the past several years she has been a part of CNN's news-gathering teams that won several prestigious awards.
+This includes Emmy awards for the Israel/Gaza conflict and the coverage of the war in Syria in 2013; Peabody awards for the Gulf Oil Spill in 2010, for the Presidential Elections in 2008, for Hurricane Katrina in 2005; and a DuPont-Columbia award for the Tsunami in South Asia in 2006.

-Prior to joining CNN, Chandrika worked for the Dallas Times Herald as a business reporter and columnist -- the first South Asian columnist at a major US newspaper.
-She broke several stories at the paper, including one about 'Barney, the Dinosaur' before he appeared on television and became a household name.
-She was a news writer and field producer for KDFW and WFAA in Dallas, and a general assignment reporter for the Raleigh News & Observer.
-She worked as an anchor in New Delhi, India, for TVi -- one of India's first satellite news networks.
+Prior to joining CNN, Chandrika worked for the Dallas Times Herald as a business reporter and columnist.
+She is one of the first South Asian columnists at a major US newspaper.
+Chandrika has been a news writer and field producer for KDFW and WFAA in Dallas, and has worked as a general assignment reporter for the Raleigh News & Observer.
+She has had some international exposure -- she was a prime time anchor and executive producer for three years at TVi in New Delhi, India's first satellite news network.

-Chandrika has a Master's in Public Administration from the Kennedy School of Government at Harvard University; a Master's in Journalism from the University of North Carolina at Chapel Hill, and a Bachelor's in Business Administration from the University of Ottawa, Canada.
+Chandrika has a Master's in Public Administration from Harvard University's Kennedy School of Government; a Master's in Journalism from the University of North Carolina at Chapel Hill, and a Bachelor's in Business from the University of Ottawa, Canada.

-Chandrika loves travel and music and often performs Bollywood songs at cultural events in and around Atlanta.
+She loves travel & music, and often sings Bollywood songs at events around Atlanta.